-CHAPTER Two HEADQUARTERS, OPERATIONS, TECHNOLOGY
+CHAPTER TWO HEADQUARTERS, OPERATIONS, TECHNOLOGY

 In the essays presented in this chapter Moltke sets forth his views on a variety of subjects centering around command arrangements, goals of operations, and the application of technology to the art of war.
 One dominant theme in his discussion on command was that only a few individuals, preferably only one, should directly advise the commander on important decisions.
 A second was that of allowing local commanders the freedom to act as their situations demanded.
 In his consideration of fortresses, Moltke stresses that mobile field forces offer more protection to the modern state than do immobile fortifications.
 In this, he established a fundamental principle, sometimes carried to extremes, that dominated in the Prusso-German army until the end of the Second World War.
 Moltke is famous for placing both railroads and telegraphs at the service of the Prussian army.
 His essays on these topics are especially interesting in view of the importance of railroads and communications to the conduct of modern war.
-Moltke recognized, however, that the telegraph was a threat to one of the Prussian army's most hallowed principles: the independence of subordinate commanders.
-The Prussian General Staff selected this material from essays written at various points in Moltke's career.
+Moltke's career.
 As in the previous chapter, the years in which the material was written are given at the head of each section.
 The examples came from the historical works of the General Staff, cited in detail in the previous chapter, on the campaigns of 1866 and 1870-71.